 Horses are everywhere

 Throughout history, the horse has always been a prominent symbol within culture, religion, mythology, and literature.
 Athletic teams, car brands, families, etc. have all used, and still do use, horses on their crests and as emblems on their flags.
-Today, the horse is even used as a symbol in some video slots online (you can find an extensive list of NZ Casinos here), as well as over and over again in films, TV series, and in music.
+Today, the horse is even used as a symbol in some video slots online, as well as over and over again in films, TV series, and in music.

 There’s no question that the horse is seen as a powerful symbol, but what does it represent?
 Let’s find out.